-If you are a serious entrepreneur, register to “pitch” and sell your business idea to Sramana Mitra.
-You’ll gain straightforward feedback, advice on next steps, and she’ll answer any of your questions.
+If you are a serious entrepreneur, register to “pitch” and sell your business idea.
+You’ll receive straightforward feedback, advice on next steps, and answers to any of your questions.
 Others can register to “attend” to watch, learn, and interact through the online chat.

 You can learn more here and REGISTER TO PITCH OR ATTEND HERE.
 Register and you will receive the recording by email, even if you are unable to attend.
 Please share with any entrepreneurs in your circle who may be interested.
 All are welcome!

 Over the course of several years, we have fine-tuned our proven methodology for building tech startups.
 We have packaged the 1Mby1M methodology into short courses on Udemy.
 This is an extension of our strategy to democratize entrepreneurship education at scale, globally.

 Here are the $12.99 coupon codes for all of our courses on Udemy.
 These coupons expire on February 28, 2023, so enroll today!

 Bootstrap First, Raise Money Later with Sramana Mitra: TRY1MBY1MFEB2023BTS

 Bootstrapping a Startup with a Paycheck with Sramana Mitra: TRY1MBY1MFEB2023PAY

 Bootstrapping a Startup with Services with Sramana Mitra: TRY1MBY1MFEB2023SVC